aavotins/HiQBioDiv_EGVs/docs/05-GeodataProducts.md

 The general landscape layer also serves as a mask for the preparation of further environmental descriptions.
-This section describes the development of a general (simple) landscape and, in the following document, its enrichment with more specific environmental eco-geographical variables.
+This section describes the development of a general (simple) landscape and, in the following document, its enrichment with more specific environmental ecogeographical variables.
 The general landscape is stored in the file `Ainava_vienk_mask.tif`.
+The classes in the order of overlay are as follow:

+- Class `100` - Roads;

+- (Subclass `720` - Reed, Sedge, Rush beds;)

+- Class `200` - Waters;

+- Class `300` - Farmlands;

+- Class `400` - Allotment gardens, Orchards and Cottages;

+- Class `500` - Built-up;

+- Class `600` - Forests, Shrublands, Clearings;

+- Class `700` - Wetlands;

+- Class `800` - Bare Soil and Quarries.

-The classes and the procedure for their creation are described in the list below:
+The procedures for their creation are described below:

-- Class `100` - **Roads**: roads from various sources, **filled in sequence** -
+- Class `100` - **Roads**: roads from various sources.
-dominates over classes with higher values so that relatively small objects are not lost and information about edges is provided.
 The following sources have been combined to create this class:

     - layers `RoadA_COMB` and `RoadL_COMB` (except the smallest size groups) from